 THIS DATE IN HISTORY: Oct.
 1

-1999: The Edmonton Oilers raise Wayne Gretzky's No. 99 to the rafters at Skyreach Centre before their season-opening 1-1 tie against the New York Rangers.
+1999: Wayne Gretzky's No. 99 is raised to the rafters at Skyreach Centre by the Edmonton Oilers before their season-opening 1-1 tie against the New York Rangers.

 Gretzky gets a five-minute standing ovation from a crowd of more than 17,000 that includes his family and many former teammates.
 He's hugged by former coach Glen Sather and given a portrait by longtime Oilers teammates Mark Messier, Jari Kurri and Dave Semenko.

 "The fact I can't do it, it kills me," he says of continuing to play, "but I've got peace of mind because it was time to move on.

 "When I saw that banner go up, there was no turning back."

 1991: The Pittsburgh Penguins name Scotty Bowman coach.
 Bowman steps in for Bob Johnson, who is ill and dies on Nov.
 26. Bowman goes on to lead the Penguins to the Stanley Cup for the second straight season.

 1999: Daniel Alfredsson is named captain of the Ottawa Senators, a position he holds until signing as a free agent with the Detroit Red Wings on July 5, 2013.